Diabetic foot care costs the NHS in England an estimated £1.4bn. a year. That's £33 million per ICS.

 Effective triage and prioritisation of medium and high-risk patients in the community can increase the productivity of community services, and reduce acute sector spending on ulcers and amputations.

 Unless the quality and productivity of care improve, these costs are likely to rise sharply.
-The number of people with diabetes is expected to rise by around 16% by 2030.
+If recent growth rates continue, the number of people with diabetes is likely to increase by at least 14% by 2030.